 How do I contact the Commissioner's office to make a complaint?

-To contact the office of the Commissioner for Children write to:
+You may contact the office of the Commissioner for Children on their website.

 Other functions of the Commissioner for Children

 In addition to carrying out investigations where appropriate, the Commissioner also has monitoring and informative functions.
 Specifically, this includes: